FlavScents AInsights Entry for Alpha-Terpineol (CAS: 98-55-5)

 6. Regulatory Status (Regional Overview)

-In the United States, alpha-terpineol is recognized as GRAS (Generally Recognized As Safe) by FEMA for flavor use.
-In the European Union, it is listed under Regulation (EC) No 1334/2008 with FL number 02.008.
+In the United States, alpha-terpineol is generally recognized as safe (GRAS) for use in food by FEMA.
+In the European Union, it is approved under Regulation (EC) No 1334/2008 and assigned the FL number 02.015.
 The United Kingdom follows similar regulations post-Brexit.
 In Asia, alpha-terpineol is approved for use in Japan and China, with specific concentration limits.
-In Latin America, countries like Brazil and members of MERCOSUR have harmonized regulations allowing its use in both flavors and fragrances.
+In Latin America, it is accepted in Brazil and other MERCOSUR countries, with harmonized standards across the region.

 Citation hooks: FEMA; EFSA; national authority publications